waltonjw/wildfire-camera-pilot/README.md

 # Modeling a Fast-response AI Wildfire Camera Network in Washington State

+## Introduction

+This GIS project was completed as a capstone project in the [UC Davis GIS Certificate Program](https://cpe.ucdavis.edu/section/geographic-information-systems-gis-specialization-coursera).
+This project models a real-world GIS analysis scenario in which a question or theory is developed, data sources are identified, a processing model is developed, and a conclusion with final map and data artifacts are generated.

+For this project, the question asked was:

+***Where in Washington State should 10-20 fast-response wildfire cameras be placed in order to test and prove this new technology platform in preparation for a wider rollout?***

+This suitability analysis takes into consideration the following:

+1. Maximizing viewshed by finding peaks
+2. Minimizing distance to existing road networks.
+3. Minimizing slope to find acceptable tower construction sites.
+4. Maximizing effectiveness by targeting medium to high risk wildfire regions.

 ## Background

 Wildfire activity in the western United States continues to increase in frequency and magnitude.
-Today's larger and more intense fires are increasingly difficult to manage than in years past.
+Today's larger and more intense fires are more difficult to manage than in years past.
 According to the US Congressional Research Service, the average number of acres burned per year has risen to 7.0 million acres annually.
 The figure is more than double the average annual acreage burned in the 1990s.

-One silver lining is that off-the-shelf technology is developing which promises to help identify wildfires when they are extremely young.
-If a fire can be identified within minutes to several hours of ignition, often a rapid-strike approach can be used to fully contain the fire before it grows and requires a broader response.
-This could change the way we fight wildfires.
+One silver lining is that technology is developing which promises to help identify wildfires when they are extremely young.
+If a fire can be identified within minutes to several hours after ignition, often a rapid-strike approach can be used to fully contain the fire before it grows and requires a broader response.
+This could fundamentally change the way we fight wildfires.
 This technology includes:

 1. High resolution visible band and infrared band cameras which can capture small, distant fires via smoke plume identification or radiation detection.